Earlsfield Lease Extension - Free Consultation

 It may end up saving you thousands.

-Top reasons for Earlsfield lease extension
+Main reasons to commence your Earlsfield lease extension

-An extended lease has roughly the same value as a freehold
+Earlsfield property with a lease extension has roughly the same value as a freehold

-Lenders may not issue a mortgage on a short lease
+Lenders may not lend with a short lease

 Lender Requirement

-Chelsea Building Society 85 years from the date of completion of the mortgage.
+Accord Mortgages 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

 Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Regardless of whether you are a tenant or a freeholder in Earlsfield,the lease extension lawyers that we work with will always be happy to discuss any residential leasehold matters and offer you the benefit of their in-depth market knowledge and the close ties they enjoy with Earlsfield valuers.
+Regardless of whether you are a tenant or a freeholder in Earlsfield,the lease extension solicitors that we work with will always be happy to discuss any residential leasehold matters and offer you the benefit of their in-depth market knowledge and the close ties they enjoy with Earlsfield valuers.

-Earlsfield Lease Extension Case Studies:
+Earlsfield Lease Extension Case Summaries:

-Maisie, Earlsfield, South West London,
+Oliver, Earlsfield, South West London,

 Earlsfield case: